 With limited resources, the Company has been actively reviewing potential properties for its portfolio while continuing to maintain existing projects that continue to be prospective.
-As a result, during the first nine months 2015, the Company acquired the Gold Hill property and the D-1 McBride property.
+As a result, the Company acquired the Gold Hill property and the D-1 McBride property in 2015.
 These properties have had limited exploration in the past but each appear to merit further exploration.
-A small initial exploration program was completed in the second quarter 2015.
+A small initial exploration program was conducted in 2015.

 Further exploration on existing properties including the Company's flagship Treaty Creek Project and newly acquired properties will be considered in the context of the market and whether the Company is able to fund them in the future.
-The Company will also continue to pursue opportunities to option out these properties and where suitable as a method to fund further exploration programs of significant size and scope.
+The Company will also continue to pursue opportunities to option out these properties where suitable as a method to fund further exploration programs of significant size and scope.
 Maintaining and building a strong portfolio of exploration assets will position the Company and its shareholders for significant growth.
 Treaty Creek, along with the Company's other prospective properties, offer current and potential investors a unique opportunity for investing in highly prospective, politically stable areas of precious and base metals exploration.